Monday, March 9, 2015

 For breakfast at the hotel, we ate an English breakfast of cereals, toast, eggs, and Orange juice.

-We walked to the underground subway where we bought subway tickets.
+We walked to the subway station and bought tickets.

-We rode the subway to Central London, where everything is located, Big Ben, Westminster, House of Parliament, London Bridge, etc.
+We rode the subway to Central London, where everything is located: Big Ben, Westminster, the Houses of Parliament, London Bridge, etc.

 We got off the underground subway, we walked a flight of stairs, we walked outside, we looked up, and staring us in the face was Big Ben.

-Amelia and I went to the information at the center at Westminster Abby to ask where the statue of Sir Thomas Buxton was located.
+Amelia and I went to the information center at Westminster Abby to ask where the statue of Sir Thomas Buxton was located.

 Westminster Abby